colinmarc/slang-rs/README.md

 Set the `SLANG_DIR` environment variable to the path of your Slang installation.
 Download the latest release from their [releases page](https://github.com/shader-slang/slang/releases).
 Copy `slang.dll` to your executable's directory.

+Alternatively, to build libslang from source, enable the `from-source` feature.

 To compile to DXIL bytecode you need the Microsoft DirectXShaderCompiler.
 Download the latest release from their [releases page](https://github.com/microsoft/DirectXShaderCompiler/releases).
 Copy `dxil.dll` and `dxcompiler.dll` to your executable's directory.

 ## Credits